nabeelvalley/ASPNetBoilerplateAngluarDTP/README.md

 # Angular Datetime Picker for ABP

-An Angular Datetime Picker set to output dates as moment.
+An Angular Datetime Picker that outputs dates as moment.
+The npm package can be found [here](https://www.npmjs.com/package/angulardatetimepicker)

 ## Usage
 ### App Module